SalihFurkan/Letterize/README.md

 You can draw any letter you want and when you click the read button, program takes the surface as image.
 After obtaining it, image is prepared for the prediction, meaning image is preprocessed for the model.
 Pretrained model predict the image and gives the letter.
 Letter is shown on a black label on the surface.
+# Dataset
+The dataset is taken from MNIST.
+You can directly download from the website.
+Only letters are included to the dataset, 26 characters.
+I only train for 26 letters and even if you write in upper case, it understands as lower case.